turnerud/turnerud.github.io/siem-lab.md

 <img width="468" alt="image" src="https://github.com/user-attachments/assets/a28c70ff-d702-4559-85b9-4fa69a499945">

 It gives us two agents, as one of them is a legacy agent.
-We’re going to use the ‘Windows Security Events via AMA’ as that’s the one being supported.
+I used the ‘Windows Security Events via AMA’ as that’s the one being supported and I didn't want to risk anything with the legacy agent.

 Then, I configured the data collection rule in order to send the logs to Sentinel.